barumau/pandunia/eng/eng-pandunia.md

 ability - bilta
 Abkhazia - Apsni
 about (approximately, nearly, almost) - yaki
+about (concerning, on the topic of) - a tema de
 above (over) - a supra
 Abyssinia - Habaxa
 Abyssinian - habaxa